 Check out this thoughtful analysis at Ryan C.'s Four-Color Apocalypse to gain some insights into what to expect...

-Fans of Bhanu Pratap's first North American collection, Dear Mother & Other Stories have been chafing at the bit awaiting more work from this unique and powerful comics maker, and now, at last it's time to release the inner reading beast so that it can gallop through 100 (mostly) full color pages of new work that fill this just released full size (9" x 11 1/2") hardcover from the Fantagraphics Underground imprint.
+Fans of New Dheli cartoonist, Bhanu Pratap's first North American collection, Dear Mother & Other Stories have been chafing at the bit awaiting more work from this unique and powerful comics maker, and now, at last it's time to release the inner reading beast so that it can gallop through 100 (mostly) full color pages of new work that fill this just released full size (9" x 11 1/2") hardcover from the Fantagraphics Underground (FU) imprint.